Chained computerized adaptive testing for the Force Concept Inventory: Result

+As noted above, applying content balancing or item exposure control limits the flexibility of item selection, resulting in the administration of items that reduce accuracy and precision.
+The findings above indicate that the current 30-item FCI is insufficient for implementing Chain-CAT effectively, and that expanding the item bank—either by developing new items or incorporating items from other concept inventories—is necessary.
+In this context, the results shown in Table~\ref{table1} and Table~\ref{table2}, obtained without content balancing or item exposure controls, offer valuable insights.
+They can be interpreted as representing a future scenario in which the FCI item bank has been expanded to include a sufficient number of replacement items with similar difficulty and discrimination characteristics.
+In other words, from these findings, we expect that such a level of measurement accuracy could be attainable if the FCI item bank is expanded, even with content balancing and item exposure controlled.

 Figure \ref{Fig3} shows histograms of how many times an item was administered in the nine tests when $L=5$ in the Linear model ($0\leq\theta\leq1$).
 The horizontal axis shows the number of times an item was administered, and the vertical axis shows the frequency.
+If an item appears in all nine tests, its frequency contributes one count to the bin labeled ``9'' in the histogram representing the number of times administrated.
 The left (right) graph shows the result without (with) content balancing and item exposure control.
 Recall that our simulation had 10 000 simulees take nine tests.
 In the case of $L=5$, this totals 450 000 items administered in the simulation.
+In the histogram, the sum of the products of each $x$ value (number of times administrated) and its corresponding $y$ value (frequency) equals the total number of item administrations in the simulation, which is 450 000.
 If we count any time that any of the 30 FCI items showed up in all nine of a simulee's tests, we find that occurs many times when we do not employ content balancing and item exposure control (right-most bar of the left graph in Fig.~\ref{Fig3}).
-We can also see that there are even more cases where an item was never administered (left-most bar of the left graph in Fig.~\ref{Fig3}) in that semester.
+We can also see that there are even more cases where an item is never administered (left-most bar of the left graph in Fig.~\ref{Fig3}) in that semester.

 Figure~\ref{Fig4} (top) shows histograms of the likelihood for an item to be administered in each test when there are nine tests of $L=5$ in the Linear model ($0\leq \theta \leq1$).
 The graphs are divided into subgroups on the FCI: Kinematics (KN), First law (FL), Second law (SL), Third law (TL), and Kinds of forces (KF).
 We can see that some of the items with high discrimination parameters (Q.13, Q25, Q26, and Q30) have a nearly 100\% probability of being administered.
 That is, a student would see these four items on each of the nine tests they take.
 The fifth item we see would alternate between Q.17 and Q.18.
 The other 24 items were very rarely administered to the simulees.